MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-assign-item-charges.md

 The item charge is now assigned to the purchase invoice.
 When you post the receipt of the purchase invoice, the items' inventory values are updated with the cost of the item charge.

-## <a name="to-assign-an-item-charge-from-a-separate-invoice-to-the-purchase-invoice-for-the-item"></a>To assign an item charge from a separate invoice to the purchase invoice for the item
+## To assign an item charge from a separate invoice to the purchase invoice for the item
 If you received an invoice for the item charge after you posted the original purchase receipt, follow this procedure.
 1. Repeat steps 1 through 8 in [To assign an item charge directly to the purchase invoice for the item](payables-how-assign-item-charges.md#to-assign-an-item-charge-directly-to-the-purchase-invoice-for-the-item).
 2. On the **Item Charge Assignment** page, choose the **Get Receipt Lines** action.